Please have a read through our FAQs below and hopefully we have all the answers for you.

 When can campers arrive?

 You can arrive at your pitch from 12 noon on Friday with the Festival site opening at 2pm.
 On Sunday, the closing ceremony will be at 4pm with the Festival site closing at 6pm.
 The Festival campsite will close at 8pm on Sunday.

 Please note that all times are subject to change.
-Final details and timings will be sent out with your tickets and emailed to you.
+Final details and timings will be emailed to you ahead of the festival

 There will be a selection of Glamping options available to book via Vintents once you have booked your weekend camping tickets.